damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 ## Enabling the DRBD replication

 This part was relatively easy.
-We just had to grow the DRBD block device 'drbd0' so that it could accomodate the new stacked (inner) block device 'drbd10' without having to shrink our production filesystem.
+I just had to grow the DRBD block device 'drbd0' so that it could accomodate the new stacked (inner) block device 'drbd10' without having to shrink our production filesystem.
 Because drbd0 was backed by LVM and we had some space left this was a matter of invoking `lvextend` and `drbdadm resize` on both our production nodes.

-The step after this was the first one where we had to take gitlab.com offline.
+The step after this was the first one where I had to take gitlab.com offline.
-In order to 'activate' drbd10 and start the synchronization, we had to unmount `/dev/drbd0` from `/var/opt/gitlab` and mount `/dev/drbd10` in its place.
+In order to 'activate' drbd10 and start the synchronization, I had to unmount `/dev/drbd0` from `/var/opt/gitlab` and mount `/dev/drbd10` in its place.
 This took less than 5 minutes.
 After this the actual migration was under way!